GeoffreyHecht/paprika/README.md

 You can choose between two modes: **analyse** and **query**.
 The **analyse** mode will allows you to scan with [Soot](https://sable.github.io/soot/) your Application application, to detect contained code smells.
 You can use after the **query** mode on your Neo4J graph to request how much code smells your application contains.
+Note that you don't need to install Neo4J on your side since it's embedded into Paprika (however it can be useful if you want to visualize the database).

 #### Analyse mode usage